Art Crush concerts

 In performance – ART CRUSH concert series

-By crossing concert music with dance and visual arts, Ensembl’arts creates immersive concert experiences set in unexpected settings and spaces.
-Somewhere between a traditional concert and performance art, our innovative stage (or non-stage) formats allows us to combine dance and visual arts with classical music.
+By crossing concert music with dance, movement and live visual arts, we create immersive concert experiences set in unexpected settings and spaces.
+Somewhere between an instrumental concert and an art or dance performance, our innovative stage / beyond-the-stage formats allow us to combine several arts forms into one.

 We invite the public to experience a new multidisciplinary approach in the familiar concert context, while giving equal space to each art form.
-With each new creation Ensembl’arts aims to explore deeper connections between these three disciplines as they create a new composition together in a unique spatial setting.
+With each new creation we aim to explore deeper connections between these three disciplines as they create a new interpretation together in a unique setting.

-The ensemble’s ‘Art Crush’ concerts allows one to experience a repertoire of music through the prism of various art forms.
-It can be described as an on-stage visual transmission of movements, sound, emotions and expressions from one artistic discipline to another, forming a chain reaction or cycle of creative expressions.
+Our ‘ART CRUSH’ concerts can be described as an on-stage visual transmission of movements, sound, emotions and expressions from one artistic discipline to another, forming a chain reaction or feedback loop of creative expressions.

 Art Crush, Avery Zhao-Djokic, Marc Djokic